vjrivmon/PyCatan/README.md

 # Catan Simulation in Python

-A Settlers of Catan simulator for AI bots written in Python.
+A Settlers of Catan simulator for AI agents written in Python.

 ## Overview

 This repository contains a Python-based simulator for the board game Settlers of Catan.
-It is designed to test and refine AI bots in a simulated environment.
-Users can execute predefined bots, as well as introduce their own custom bots into the game.
+It is designed to test and refine AI agents in a simulated environment.
+Users can execute predefined agents, as well as introduce their own custom agents into the game.

 ## Getting Started